(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Spleen injury (rare)

-Speak with your doctor about how you can help lower these risks.
+Speak with the care team about how to help lower these risks.

 • Cancer cells